2025년 7월 고3 모의고사 영어영역

 25년 7월 고3 모의고사 40번

-They were designed to give travelers a greater awareness of the ____ around them ─ to sharpen their sense of direction, provide them with advance warning of danger, highlight nearby landmarks and other points of orientation, and in general help them situate themselves in both familiar and alien settings.
+They were designed to give travelers a greater awareness of the world around ____ ─ to sharpen their sense of direction, provide them with advance warning of danger, highlight nearby landmarks and other points of orientation, and in general help them situate themselves in both familiar and alien settings.

-By taking control of the mechanics of navigation and reducing our own role to following routine commands, ____ systems, whether running through a dashboard, a smartphone, or a dedicated GPS receiver, end up isolating us from the environment.
+By taking control of the mechanics of navigation and reducing our ____ role to following routine commands, the systems, whether running through a dashboard, a smartphone, or a dedicated GPS receiver, end up isolating us from the environment.

-As a team of Cornell University researchers put it in a 2008 paper, "With the GPS you no longer need to know where you are and where your destination is, attend to physical landmarks along the way, or get assistance ____ other people in the car and outside of it."
+As a team of Cornell University researchers put it in a 2008 paper, "With the GPS ____ no longer need to know where you are and where your destination is, attend to physical landmarks along the way, or get assistance from other people in the car and outside of it."

 25년 7월 고3 모의고사 41~42번